 Number Standard Advice 1.
-GQ2(a) The establishment have a biannual audit schedule covering all licensable activities.
+GQ2(a) The establishment plans to undertake audits every six months, covering all licensable activities.
 The proposed DI is advised to add specific dates within the schedule to ensure that they are carried out in accordance with the intended timelines.
-2. PFE2(d) The establishment has sufficient storage capacity and internal contingency arrangements.
-There is an informal arrangement in place with another HTA-licensed establishment should there be an insufficient number of temperature-controlled storage spaces on site.
-The proposed DI is advised to consider formalising their external contingency storage plans.
+2. PFE2(c) The temperature-controlled storage units are monitored and alarmed.
+The proposed DI is advised to implement regular challenging of the temperature alarm callout system to ensure that alarms function as expected.